 - 1. Satisfactory completion of all didactic material. - 2.
-Satisfactory completion of clinical experience as requires by the school and the Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
-Completion of twenty-seven (UNE) actual months in program, exclusive of allotted vacation and reasonable sick leave. - 4.
+Satisfactory completion of clinical experience as required by the school and the Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
+Completion of 27 (UNE) actual months in program, exclusive of probationary time, allotted vacation, and reasonable sick leave. - 4.
 All required evaluations must be completed and signed. - 5.
-All clinical records must be completed and submitted to the Anesthesia School Administrative staff. (i.e.: Typhon records) - 6.
+All clinical records must be completed and submitted to the anesthesia program administrative staff. (i.e.: Typhon records) - 6.
 Successful completion of the capstone project. - 7.
 Successful completion of the Self Evaluation Exam (SEE). - 8.
 All fees must be paid in full. - 9.
 All library books must be returned. - 10.
 A current RN license and ACLS and PALS Certifications must be on file.